La5te2/ChessAI/Gadus.md

 \end{cases}
 $$

-When UCI supplies a wall-clock limit or sends `stop`, search may terminate with fewer than $N_{\min}$ completed simulations.
-After $N_{\min}$ simulations have completed, a root with at least two legal actions uses the empirical visit distribution
+An external deadline or cancellation signal may terminate search with fewer than $N_{\min}$ completed simulations.
+After $N_{\min}$ simulations have completed at a root with at least two legal actions, search forms the empirical visit distribution

 $$
 v_a=\frac{N(s,a)}{\displaystyle\sum_{b\in\mathcal A(x)}N(s,b)}.